lp-wan/coap-compression/draft-ietf-lpwan-coap-static-context-hc.md

   For example, the URI-path option is mandatory in the request and is not found in the response, a request may contain an Accept option and the response a Content option.

-  {{I-D.ietf-lpwan-ipv6-static-context-hc}} allows to use a message direction (DI) when processing the rule.
+  {{I-D.ietf-lpwan-ipv6-static-context-hc}} defines the use of  a message direction (DI) when processing the rule which allows the description of message header format in baoth directions.

 * Even when a field is "symmetric" (i.e. found in both directions) the values carried are different.
 For instance the Type field will contain a CON value in the request and a ACK or RST value in the response.
 Exploiting the asymmetry in compression will allow to send no bit in the compressed request and a single bit in the answer.
+For instance, if a client sends only CON resquest, the type can be elided by compression and the answer may use one bit to carry the ACK or RST type.
 Same behavior can be applied to the CoAP Code field (0.0X code are present in the request and Y.ZZ in the answer).
   The direction allows to split in two parts the possible values for each direction.